EJWang/parallelMerge/README.md

-Parallel Merge data based on meta data
+Parallel Merge use asynchronous multiprocessing to merge data based on metadata provided.

-Usage: python3 parallelMerge.py <metadata json file>
-e.g. python3 parallelMerge.py metadata.cart.2020-05-25.json
+Then generate mRNA Matrix and display count.

-Example output result of shell:
+Example of shell output:

 ---------------- Stats ----------------
-Normal Count: 82
+Normal Count: 104
-Tumor Count: 780
+Tumor Count: 828
 ------------------------------------------

 Result has been generated to mRNA_Matrix.txt

-Process done, it takes: 19.19sec
+Process done, it takes: 19.75sec

 Please wait, program exiting.......